zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 try because it’s hard to find a McQuish-English bil ingual.”
 A “bilingual” (bilingual) is someone who speaks two languages.
 “Bi” (bi) is a  prefix that often means two.
 So, “bilingual” means two languages – someone who s peaks two languages.
 Someone who speaks three languages would be a “tril ingual” (trilingual).
 After that, we usually use a completely different word to  describe someone who speaks four or more languages.
 That word is “polygl ot” (polyglot).
 But Francine is talking about a McQuish-English bilingual – someone  who speaks McQuish and someone who speaks English.
 They should talk to me.

 Aziz says, “I’m not surprised.
 Other than you, I do n’t know anyone who speaks McQuish.”
 Francine says, “Yeah.
 Well, I’m doing my best to translate these documents idiomatically, because the literal transl ation wouldn’t make any sense.”
-An “idiom” (idiom) in a language is a set o f words that mean something different together than if you were just to look up  each individual word’s definition.
+An “idiom” (idiom) in a language is a set of words that mean something different together than if you were just to look up  each individual word’s definition.
 So, for example, a “start up” could mean, if you ju st looked up the words in a dictionary, “start” meaning to begin, and “up” mean ing the opposite of down.
 But that isn’t in fact what “start up” means.
 A “start up,” as a noun, is a new company, often a new technology or Internet company, althoug h, the word is more generally used now to refer to any new company – ca n be a start up.
 Perhaps a better example would be a phrase like “It’s raining  cats and dogs.”
 This expression means it’s raining a lot.
 It’s raining a  great deal.
 It has nothing to do with cats and dogs falling down from the sky.
 It’s an idiomatic expression.
 The meaning of it is not something you can figure out f rom the individual words.

 Well, “to translate a document idiomatically” means  to do so in a way that expresses the ideas in common phrases that are used  in that second or that language you are translating the document into.
 So,  idiomatic translations would be translations that express the idea, not just the  individual words.
 When you’re just taking each individual word and translating it , that would be what we would call a “literal translation.”
 “Literal” (literal) m eans the exact meaning for that one word but that one word by itself, not connected to any other words.
 A “literal translation isn’t, in my opinion, really a translat ion at all.
 A translation is taking the ideas from one language and expressing them in anot her.
 A “literal translation” is taking the idea of a word individually, without con sidering the other words in the sentence and translating that word which is really not a very useful thing to do.
 But, Francine is trying to translate the documents idiomatically.
 She says, “A literal translation won’t make any sense.”
 “To make  sense” means to be understandable, to be logical, to be rational.
 If y ou say, “It won’t make any sense,” you mean you won’t be able to understand it .
 She says this translation that she’s doing is a tough job.
 “I simply don’t kn ow enough business McQuish to know the equivalent words and phrases.”
 “Equivalent ” (equivalent) means equal to, the same as.
 Francine doesn’t know the right wo rds in McQuish – she says